Toronto Jazz Fest

 When & where

-A beloved summer event, the Jazz Fest Toronto takes place from June 21 until June 30.
+A beloved summer event, the Toronto Jazz Fest takes place from June 19 to 28.
 The 10-day festival draws in jazz lovers and some of the world's biggest jazz celebrities.
-It has three set stages–TD Village, The Avenue, and OLG Grove–all in and around the downtown core, and offers ticketed shows at live venues, including The Concert Hall, History, The Axis Club and more.
+It's OLG Village Stage and Sidewalk Sessions (presented by OLG) are in the Bloor-Yorkville neighbourhood, while ticketed shows are offered at live venues and jazz clubs across the downtown core, including Danforth Music Hall, The Phoenix, The Mod Club, and more.

 Ticketing & experiences

-Tickets sell out fast; be sure to go to the Toronto Jazz website via Ticketed Shows to purchase your tickets through Ticketmaster.
+Tickets for ticketed shows at venues and jazz clubs can be purchased on the Toronto Jazz website.
 Want to experience the event without buying a ticket?
-There will be lots of free outdoor programming in the Bloor-Yorkville area.
+There will be lots of free outdoor programming and live shows in the Bloor-Yorkville area at the OLG Stage, Sidewalk Sessions, and The Pilot.

 Where to stay